25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: Jaseem Hamza for Wikimedia Commons

-Thirunelli Temple is sitting in the Wayanad Valley and is one of the ancient temples that is covering the floors of Kerala for centuries now.
-This temple is quite a popular escape for many devotees in the Hindu religion.
+Thirunelli Temple is sitting in the Wayanad Valley and is one of the ancient temples that has covered the floors of Kerala for centuries now.
+This temple is quite a popular escape for many devotees of the Hindu religion.
 It is often known as ‘Kashi of South’.
-One can also find traces of this temple in the Holy Puranas and is believed to have been built by Lord Brahma himself.
-This temple not only has some magnificent historic tales but also offers some of the most panoramic views of the lush green surroundings that leave one in awe.
-This shrine is surely a must visit in Kerala.
+One can also find traces of this temple in the Holy Puranas, which is believed to have been built by Lord Brahma himself.
+This temple has magnificent historic tales and offers some of the most panoramic views of the lush green surroundings that leave one in awe.
+This shrine is surely a must-visit in Kerala.

 Opening Hours: 5:30 AM – 12:00 PM 5:30 PM – 8:00 PM